bkudrzycki/1_index/README.md

 This folder was made to facilitate replication of the results and PDF of the paper "Youth Labor Index for Low Income Countries".

 # Prerequisites
-R (preferably RStudio) are necessary to fully reproduce the paper.
+R (preferably RStudio) is necessary to fully reproduce the paper.

 # Replication
 The paper can be replicated in RStudio in two ways: